dreamcatcher-tech/network/Inbox/2024-12-29 0904 how can a remote branch have a staging area.md

 So the api object would itself be an address, so it could be passed in as an arg for any of the functions ?

 getting access to itself is what happens if a blank connect occurs.

+Do we need a way to await the creation of a branch that doesn't exist yet, or error if it occurs.

+Whenever a new wrapper occurs, it will always check the validity, so that it gets the latest snapshot id.
+We can provide a separate function that will watch for the creation of the branch, or watch for the deletion.

+Might not combine graph and fiber options, since you cannot operate on data in a fiber remotely in the same way, like how you would need to hit commit, fibers don't need that.

+When connected to a process, do any of the graph operations make sense to do ?

+also when connected to a branch, the process functions make no sense either, so the presence of either one says what type of api this is.

+processes should have an exists function, to test if some other process path exists.
+So to do this, you could connect a process wrapper to a particular process, possibly root, then run the exists call, and the ls calls to navigate the process tree.
+Basically largely the same IP as the file tree.

+process wrapper checks there is a process manager installed remotely.

+the address info should be tucked under an address getter, so that address is passed as an object with an address key within it ? or just suffer the translation.